 Daisies are very popular plants because of how easy they are to take care of.
-Some people have referred to daisies as “indestructible” because it generally isn’t easy to kill them.
+Some people have referred to them as “indestructible” because it generally isn’t easy to kill them.

 Novice gardeners will typically have a good time caring for daisies since they’re quite forgiving.
-However, you shouldn’t truly believe that daisies are indestructible.
+However, you shouldn’t truly believe that they are indestructible.

 There are actually quite a few things that could kill daisies.
-If your daisies are showing troubling signs and you’re worried that they might be dying, then you’re probably wondering what’s wrong.
+If yours are showing troubling signs and you’re worried that they might be dying, then you’re probably wondering what’s wrong.

-Below, you’ll be able to find information about things that could cause daisies to die.
-Knowing what might be wrong could help you to turn things around and save the daisies.
+Below, you’ll be able to find information about things that could cause them to die.
+Knowing what might be wrong could help you to turn things around and save them.

 1 – Pests

 Of course, pests could be the cause of what’s going on with your daisies.
-If your daisies appear to be in poor condition, then one of the first things you’ll suspect is that pests could be involved.
+If they appear to be in poor condition, then one of the first things you’ll suspect is that pests could be involved.

 Daisies can potentially have problems with many different common garden pests.
 Aphids often feed on plants and cause issues such as leaf curling and yellowing.

-If enough aphids are bothering your daisies, it’s possible that the daisies could die.
+If enough aphids are bothering your daisies, it’s possible that they could die.
 Other pests could be to blame as well, though.